KxSystems/docs-v1/docs/ref/dictsandtables.md

 2 20| y
 3 30| z
 ```
-- if `x` is 0, returns an unkeyed table.
+- if `x` is 0, returns a simple table.
 ```q
 q)t:([a:1 2 3]b:10 20 30;c:`x`y`z)
 q)0!t